|

 performance.
 I was terrified of the stage and public speaking in general, but I

-lines; and prayed that I would not do something foolish.
-The production was
+Gogol; learned my lines; and prayed that I would not do something foolish.
+The

-incredibly entertaining, and I continued acting.
-My stage fright and fear of
+production was incredibly entertaining, and I continued acting.
+My stage fright

-love theater.
+grew to love theater.
 Even now, in college, I continue to perform in theater.
-In my

-college courses, I completed a great many class presentations relying on the
+In my college courses, I completed a great many class presentations relying on

 Lastly